google/WebFundamentals/src/_langs/en/tools/javascript/breakpoints/step-code.markdown

 1. Select **Blackbox Script**.

-In the animation below, the user triggers a breakpoint.
-DevTools populates the call stack.
-You can see a couple of third-party functions in the call stack.
-The user then blackboxes the third-party script by right-clicking on the script file and selecting **Blackbox Script**.
-DevTools automatically hides the third-party functions from the call stack.
+In the animation below, a breakpoint is triggered.
+DevTools populates the call stack with the functions leading up to the breakpoint.
+The call stack displays a couple of third-party functions.
+A third-party script is then blackboxed, and the third-party functions are automatically hidden from the call stack.

 {% animation animations/blackbox.mp4 %}